Silylene

-Silylene is a chemical compound with the formula SiH2.
-It is the silicon analog of methylene, the simplest carbene.
-Silylene is a stable molecule as a gas but rapidly reacts in a bimolecular manner when condensed.
-Unlike carbenes, which can exist in the singlet or triplet state, silylene (and all of its derivatives) are singlets.
+Silylene is a chemical compound with the formula SiR2 (R = H).
+It is the silicon analog of carbene.
+Silylenes decomposes rapidly when condensed.

 Silylenes are formal derivatives of silylene with its hydrogens replaced by other substituents.
-Most examples feature amido (NR2) or alkyl/aryl groups.
+Most examples feature amido (NR2) or organyl groups.

 Silylenes have been proposed as reactive intermediates.
 They are carbene analogs.

 Synthesis and properties

-Silylenes are generally synthesized by thermolysis or photolysis of polysilanes, by silicon atom reactions (insertion, addition or abstraction), by pyrolysis of silanes, or by reduction of 1,1-dihalosilane.
+Silylenes have been generated by thermolysis or photolysis of polysilanes, by silicon atom reactions (insertion, addition or abstraction), by pyrolysis of silanes, or by reduction of 1,1-dihalosilane.
 It has long been assumed that the conversion of metallic Si to tetravalent silicon compounds proceeds via silylene intermediates: